What to do if the second monitor is not detected by your MacBook [Tips]

 How to fix Mac not detecting display

-Depending on the nature of the connection issue causing your external display issues on Mac, the solution may be different, so let's try them all one by one.
+The solution may be different depending on the nature of the connection issue causing your external display issues on Mac, so let's try them all one by one.
+Here's your guide on how to get your Mac to recognize an external monitor.

 Step 1: Check physical connection

-If no signal comes through once your monitor is plugged into your MacBook, start by checking if you got the right cable and inspect the cable and connectors for physical damage.
-Next, review your ports — dust or particles may cause problems with the connection.
+Start with the dull basics.
+If no signal comes through once your monitor is plugged into your MacBook or if you've just plugged in the second monitor and it blinks, but then no signal appears to come through, start by checking the cables.
+Check if you have the right cable and inspect the cable and connectors for physical damage.
+Next, review your ports—dust or particles may cause problems with the connection.

 To be 100% sure your cables are working right, test them out on a different Mac + monitor combination, and if they work well, try to connect your Mac to a different monitor.
 While this might not be possible for everyone trying to troubleshoot this issue, I recommend doing this step when possible.